-Investments of the Defined Contribution Retirement Plan include investments in the commingled managed pool, which is an external investment pool managed by Fidelity Investments.
+Investments of the Defined Contribution Retirement Plan include investments in the commingled managed pool, which is an external investment pool for fiscal year 2011 managed by Fidelity Investments.
 The pool is not rated.
 The System does not have a formal credit risk policy that limits the credit risk of the investments.